 By the time children reach 12 months of age, they are considered to be ‘toddlers’.
-While toddlers can vary a lot in their size and shape and what they can do, there is a well-defined time frame over which most toddlers will reach their developmental milestones.
+While toddlers can vary in their size shape and personality, there is a well-defined time frame over which most toddlers will reach their developmental milestones.

 Just like babies, toddlers develop and reach these milestones when they feel safe and loved.
-Toddlers also need plenty of sleep.
-Try and make sure your child gets 12 to 13 hours of sleep over a 24-hour period, spread over a long sleep overnight and 1 to 2 shorter sleeps during the day.
+Toddlers also need plenty of sleep and a variety of healthy foods.
+Try to make sure your child gets 11 to 14 hours of sleep over a 24-hour period spread over a long sleep overnight and 1 to 2 shorter sleeps during the day.

 Read about toddlers’ sleep needs.